Kanan02/LibraryAPI/README.md

 ## Technologies

-This project is built using **CODE FIRST** approach so it better to firstle remobe Migrations folder and rerun:
+This project is built using **CODE FIRST** approach so it better to firstle remove Migrations folder and rerun:
 ### `Add-Migration Initial`